The Nightcomers

-The Nightcomers is a 1971 British horror film directed by Michael Winner and starring Marlon Brando, Stephanie Beacham, Thora Hird, Harry Andrews and Anna Palk.
+The Nightcomers is a 1971 psychological horror film directed by Michael Winner and starring Marlon Brando, Stephanie Beacham, Thora Hird, Harry Andrews, and Anna Palk.
 It is a prequel to Henry James' 1898 novella The Turn of the Screw, which had already been adapted into The Innocents (1961).
+The film focuses on groundskeeper Peter Quint's corruption of Miss Jessel, a virtuous governess at an English manor, as well as the two children in her care.

+A co-production between Winner's Scimitar Productions and American film producers Jay Kanter, Alan Ladd Jr., and Elliot Kastner, The Nightcomers was filmed on location in Cambridgeshire.

 Plot

 Recently orphaned, Flora and Miles are abandoned by their new guardian and entrusted to the care of housekeeper Mrs. Grose, governess Miss Jessel, and Peter Quint, the former valet and now gardener.
 With only these three adults for company, the children live an isolated life in the sprawling country manor estate.
 The children are particularly fascinated by Peter Quint due to his eclectic knowledge and engaging stories, and willingness to entertain them.
 With this captive audience, Quint doses out his strange philosophies on love and death.
 The governess, Miss Jessel, also falls under Peter's spell, and despite her repulsion the two embark on a sadomasochistic love affair.
 Flora and Miles become fascinated with this relationship, and help Quint and Jessel to escape the interference of disapproving Mrs. Grose.

 The children begin spying on Quint and Jessel's violent trysts and mimic what they see, including the bondage, culminating in Miles nearly pushing Flora off a building to her death.
 Mrs. Grose determines to write to the absent master of the house in order to get both Quint and Jessel sacked.
 The children are most distressed by this, and decide to take matters into their own hands to prevent the separation.
 Acting on Quint's assertions that love is hate and it is only in death that people can truly be united, the children murder Miss Jessel by knocking a hole in the boat she uses to wait for Quint (who never keeps the appointments), knowing that she cannot swim.
 Quint later finds Miss Jessel's rigid body in the water, but is given little time to mourn before Miles kills him with a bow and arrow.
 The film ends with the arrival of a new governess, presumably the one who features in The Turn of the Screw.